EXCEPTIONAL STUDENTS

 • ADHD

-As well as redesigning examination papers or listening comprehension activities with specific requirement like a more visual approach or appropriate typing.
+Examination papers and Listening comprehension activities were also redesigned with «specific requirements for dyslexic students» like a more visual approach or appropriate typing:

-It is sometimes upsetting to observe frustrated teachers demanding bigger and better resources, which are generally scarce or non-existant, from official institutions.
-However, we also forget the inner resources that we all have, which can be for instance, strength and determination to find out by ourselves how we can make that exceptional student in our classroom feel part of the group by paying the attention that they need, letting them know we are concerned about their difficulties, or reassuring them with our commitment to keep trying until we find that best strategy for them to learn today’s lesson.
+It is sometimes upsetting to observe frustrated teachers demanding from official institutions bigger and better resources that are generally scarce or non-existant.
+However, we tend to forget the inner resources that we all have, which can be for instance, strength and determination to find out by ourselves how we can make that exceptional student in our classroom feel part of the group by paying the attention to what they need, letting them know we are concerned about their difficulties, or reassuring them with our commitment to keep trying until the best strategies for them to learn today’s lesson is found.

 Thank you all who have made this possible